 According to DfE, some research shows that disadvantaged pupils make very good progress in selective schools, highlighting the positive impact that grammar schools can have on improving social mobility for disadvantaged pupils.

 We want every child to receive a world class education and to give parents greater choice when it comes to picking the school that’s right for them – grammar schools are a part of this.
 Around 60 per cent of these schools already prioritise admissions for disadvantaged children and we are continuing to work closely with the school sector to widen access further.
 Research shows that pupils from disadvantaged backgrounds make better progress across core subjects in selective schools, and attain better results.

-THE NEW Education secretary Damian Hinds, (replacing the Comprehensive educated Justine Greening) came out earlier this year calling for the restoration of Grammar schools to kick start ‘social mobility’ and promote social justice.
+Education secretary Damian Hinds, came out earlier this year calling for the restoration of Grammar schools to kick start ‘social mobility’ and promote social justice.

 Today 90% of youngsters attend state comprehensive schools, 7% go to Independent schools and a tiny number go to one of the 164 remaining English Grammar schools.